Ryan Marsh, Ph.D.

-Ryan Marsh, Ph.D., is a Vice President at Intensity with expertise in labor economics, applied microeconomics, and applied econometrics.
+Ryan Marsh, Ph.D., is a Vice President at Intensity, LLC with expertise in labor economics, applied microeconomics, and applied econometrics.
 Dr. Marsh has applied his expertise to a variety of complex commercial disputes, including intellectual property (patent infringement, trademark, and trade secrets), breach of contract, false advertising (including class certification), and antitrust disputes.
 In those areas, Dr. Marsh provides expertise regarding numerous issues, including:

 - Lost profits

 - FRAND licensing

 - Commercial success

 - Price premium calculations

 Dr. Marsh has been involved in high-stakes litigation cases across a range of industries, including medical devices, telecommunications, consumer electronics, automobiles, and petroleum, among others.